 An intimate and moving journey...a timely contribution to the renewed interest in the back-to-the-land movement among the millennials and a must see for all baby boomers.

-A beautiful example of an ethnographic film that can enhance students' learning in a variety of fields.
-In my fields of Women’s, Gender and Sexuality Studies and Religious Studies, I can imagine Hippie Family Values helping students to understand what it means to try to build and sustain a utopian community.
+A beautiful example of an ethnographic film that can enhance students' learning in a variety of fields, helping them understand what it means to try to build and sustain a utopian community.

 An intimate and moving examination of an almost mythical life.
 The people in the film epitomize the dream of a simpler existence, close to the land and deeply connected with the environment and each other.
 Leaves the viewer hopeful for the future of human relationships and with renewed faith in the seductive lure of following one’s dreams.